mwlon/pcodec/docs/format.md

 ### Latents <-> Deltas

-Latents are converted to deltas by taking consecutive differences `delta_order` times, and decoded by taking a cumulative sum repeatedly.
+Latents are converted to deltas by taking consecutive differences `delta_encoding_order` times, and decoded by taking a cumulative sum repeatedly.
 Delta moments are emitted during encoding and consumed during decoding to initialize the cumulative sum.